 J-1 Scholars/Employees Maintaining/Extending Status

-It is important for you to maintain valid visa status while in the United States and at UMass Amherst.
+It is important that you maintain your immigration status while you are in the United States and at UMass Amherst.
 Please contact the International Programs Office (IPO) if you have any questions or concerns.
-We can guide you and help ensure your compliance with regulations.
-Please do your part to make sure the IPO always has the most accurate, up-to-date information about you, and inform the IPO of the following in advance:
+We can guide you to help ensure compliance with the regulations.

 - Plans to travel outside the United States.
 Always check with the IPO several weeks before traveling to make sure you have all necessary documents and signatures.